 We run lots of different activities in and around Guildford.
-Here are just a few things we think might be helpful for you.
+Here are just a few of them.
 Want to know more?
-Come along to one of the Youth Hubs or get email us!
+Come along to one of the projects or email us!

 Looking for something to do?

 Matrix run lots of different activities in Guildford communities and schools.

-– Cafés and Drop-ins at George Abbot and Guildford County School
+– Lunchtime Drop-ins at George Abbot and Guildford County School (Year 7 – 11)